+Any Japanese tea is delicious both hot or cold, although, during warm weather, it’s no surprise that many prefer to drink cold tea.
 This is a full guide to help you enjoy your Japanese teas cold, whether you always prefer your teas iced or you want to change things up for the warmer months.
 There are different methods to brew your iced teas and the final products are completely different in taste based on the method you chose to use.
 There are cold brew methods such as Mizudashi and Kooridashi, as well as the traditional hot brew over ice method to make regular iced tea.
 Follow along with our guide below to see which Japanese iced tea is right for you, and how you can make and enjoy your own at home.

 Iced green teas are super refreshing and perfect for when you need a quick pick-me-up or a palette cleanser with your meals.
 Packed with extraordinary health benefits from high concentrations of catechins, enjoy a variety of green teas with various caffeine levels.
-They are a versatile tea that you can drink throughout your day and is the most popular in Japan.
+They are versatile tea that you can drink throughout your day and is the most popular in Japan.

-Iced herbal teas are a foolproof, no caffeine option that is perfect for everybody at any time of day.
+Iced herbal teas are a foolproof, no-caffeine option that is perfect for everybody at any time of day.
 Herbal teas come with great health properties including promoting good heart health and digestion.
 Pairs well with all meals and is a popular choice for muggy summers.

-The cold brew method will always get you a sweeter and smoother taste without any bitterness because the cold water keeps the astringent flavors from catechins released into the brew.
+Indeed, the cold brew method will always get you a sweeter and smoother taste without any bitterness because the cold water keeps the astringent flavors from catechins released into the brew.
 If you want a tea with more sweetness and umami, you should try a cold brew method.

-However, cold brew methods will take more time as the tea leaves need to be steeped longer to open up and release their flavors into the water.
+However, cold brew methods will take more time as the tea leaves need to steep longer to open up and release their flavors into the water.
 Many people say that the wait is worth it for the sweet umami flavor.
 Cold brews also have less caffeine as it does not extract as much of the tea leaves as hot water would.
 If you are looking to have a lot of caffeine, the traditional hot brew over ice method might be for you.
 On the other hand, if you are trying to limit your caffeine intake, cold brew may be the way to go.

 ** For a bolder flavor and aroma, steep the loose tea in water without the filter, so the leaves have space to move around and extract properly.